US STOCKS-Wall Street closes higher as new stimulus talks ease shutdown worries

 The number of U.S. workers filing new claims for unemployment benefits unexpectedly rose last week, the data painting a grim picture of increasingly elevated layoffs as spiking coronavirus cases and subsequent shutdowns continue to hobble the labor market.

-Record infection numbers have prompted schools and businesses to close once again, thwarting the recovery of the world's largest economy from the deepest recession since the Great Depression.
+Record infection numbers have caused COVID hospitalizations to soar by 50% and have prompted schools and businesses to close once again, thwarting the recovery of the world's largest economy from the deepest recession since the Great Depression.

 Third-quarter reporting season is nearing the finish line, with 472 of the companies in the S&P 500 having reported.
 Of those, 84.5% have beaten consensus, according to Refinitiv data.